Band: War Legion

 It is very rare to find bands these days who play old school metal and follow the traditions of the old guard.
-It can be seen in almost all the sub genres of heavy metal that most bands who were formed late 2000 are all trying to be progressive, technical, melodic, and polished as possible.
+It can be seen in almost all the sub-genres of heavy metal that most bands who were formed in late 2000 are all trying to be progressive, technical, melodic, and polished as possible.

 War Legion is band garrisoned from the city of Pereira in Colombia.
 These guys are not your typical newly formed black metal act.
 Even though the band started in 2015, their music goes way beyond the roots and will certainly give the listeners a nostalgia of the glory days of the black metal genre.

-The band’s debut record, Gran Satanás, displays how the trio are truly in league with Satan.
+The band’s debut record, Gran Satanás, displays how the trio is truly in league with Satan.
 This debut album contains five tracks written in Spanish and one track in English.
-The content of Gran Satanás showcases, and supported by the fatal displayed classic style cover art work, how the band wants to stay true to the music that they are producing.
+The content of Gran Satanás showcases, and supported by the fatal displayed classic style cover artwork, how the band wants to stay true to the music that they are producing.
 The tracks were forged in the barbaric Darkthrone, Marduk, and the Brazilian underground legend Sarcófago.
 There are some moments where they even reminded me of the 1984-1987 Celtic Frost, and Hellhammer.
-Every tunes in this album brings forth the beauty of the old raw and sinister style and element of the wrathful black metal genre.
+Every tune in this album bring forth the beauty of the old raw and sinister style and element of the wrathful black metal genre.

 To finish off this review, I certainly recommend War Legion to all fans of black metal out there who are tired of all this symphonic acts swarming the scene today.
 Compared to the contemporaries, War Legion embraced the teachings from the early black metal lords to a greater extent in order to fashion their own apocalyptic music quite different from records that are surging in the modern age.
 If you people want a copy of the band’s materials, which I most certainly suggest, reach them out on their facebook account.
 Man, I can’t wait to hear more from them in the future.